Canadian Cultural Property

-The ADAC offers established and professional valuations of artworks that are donated as Cultural Property of Canada.
+The ADAC offers established and professional valuations of artworks that are donated to Canadian cultural institutions.
 Years of experience as a liaison between institution, appraiser, and government have established the ADAC as an efficient and economical source of accurate, arm's length appraisals of fine art.
 The Association acts as a coordinator through the entire appraisal process.
 Our reputation for quality Cultural Property appraisals has made the Association the evaluating body of choice for many of Canada's institutions and collectors.

 For further information on donating works of art, please refer the Canada Revenue Agency's pamphlet Gifts and Income Tax.

 For more information on the Canadian Cultural Property Export Review Board you can visit their website here.